CCS-Digital Ink and Toner Cartridge Warranty

 This site started out as an advice site to educate people on how to save money amid all the confusion and scams on the net.
 What the printer companies are doing amounts to legalized piracy and our goal was to help you keep your own money in your pockets.
 Eventually visitors urged us to stock the items we recommended and offer them on the site.
-When we discovered the reusable and refillable cartridges, we found a fantastic product difficult to obtain in the US so we had to import them.
 Our advice site evolved into a family business.
-Our goal is help you save money while getting great results from your printer.
+Our goal is still to help you save money while getting great results from your printer.

 We consider ourselves more than reasonable in dealing with customers and go the extra mile to make sure no one is disappointed.
 However, sometimes a few individuals make it difficult for everyone else.
 Wouldn't it be nice if everyone conducted themselves fairly and we wouldn't need lawyers and contracts to keep people honest?
 So while we would like to say 100% money-back guarantee, no questions asked, a few people have made it impossible to do this without adding some conditions.
 They can be summed up in two words: be reasonable.

 Any problems must first be reported via email.
 Don't just return something without notifying us first.

 We consider ourselves responsible for the order until it is shown as delivered.
 This means we will replace it if tracking shows it was lost (no delivery).
 We ship to the address you (or paypal) provides.
 We are not mind readers.
 If we are sent the wrong address, it was your responsibility to check it first.
 If the order returns to us, we will reship it at your expense or refund you less the shipping.
 If the mistake is ours, we will reship at our expense.
 We are not responsible for the security of your address.
 If tracking shows it has been delivered but you can't find it, take that up with your mailman or building management.